DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step4.md

 ### Configure managed ACLs

-By setting manageSystemACLs to true, the ACL system will, by default, configure itself.
+By setting manageSystemACLs to true, the ACL system will configure itself.
 You do not need to take any action beyond setting the value in the config file.
-We have done that for you in this hands-on lab.
 The entry looks like this.

 ```yaml
 acls:
     manageSystemACLs: true
 ```

-### helm upgrade
+### Helm upgrade

 The config file for the chart has been properly configured, and all necessary secrets have been registered with Kubernetes.
-Execute the following command to apply those changes to the cluster.
+Execute the following command to upgrade the installation with these changes.
 The upgrade may take a minute or two to complete.

 `helm upgrade -f ./secure-dc1.yaml katacoda hashicorp/consul --wait`{{execute T1}}